UniversalRobots/Universal_Robots_ROS_Tutorials/ur_example_dual_robot/README.md

 usual.

 ## Dual robot system
-This demo is about integrating two robots into one URDF and starting a driver for both robots.

 ### Requirements
-For this demo to work, you'll need **docker** installed and your user needs to be able to run docker containers.
-Further, we'll assume that your docker network has a default setup and that there is no other container running.
-(Your docker host will have the IP 172.17.0.1, the two URSim instances will use 172.17.0.2 and 172.17.0.3 for simplicity.
-This might change in the future to make things more robust)
+For this demo to work, you'll need **docker** and **docker-compose** installed and your user needs to be able to run docker containers.

 ### Startup
 You'll need two shells: One for starting two simulated robots using docker + ursim and one for the